 If you've never tried aquafaba, we suggest making this recipe, stat.
 Aquafaba is nutrient-rich chickpea water (think: the liquid leftover in a can) and it works perfectly as an egg or egg white substitute in recipes, Gorin says.
 Instead of adding sugar or honey for sweetness, this Vegan Chocolate Mousse uses antioxidant-rich cacao nibs and raspberries, in addition to dark chocolate and maple syrup.

-Get the Vegan Chocolate Mousse recipe and nutrition information here.
+Get the Vegan Chocolate Mousse recipe and nutrition info here.